fkuznesov/PacMan/README.md

 # PacMan
-The Pac Man coding is assignment simulates PacMan moving across the screen and reversing.
+The PacMan coding is assignment simulates PacMan moving across the screen and reversing.
 This exercise uses the Document Object Model (DOM).